The McKenna School is pleased to be able to offer the following scholarship opportunities.

 Students will be expected to enroll in Principles of American Politics in their first year of the program, demonstrate satisfactory progress in completing the Aurelius course sequence, attend occasional lectures sponsored by Saint Vincent’s Center for Political and Economic Thought and periodically meet with the Aurelius program director to discuss their progress.

 Aurelius Scholars are also part of the Saint Vincent Honors Community, an engaging and intellectual community of high-achieving students whose desire is to put their skills to use in the real world.
 Students interested in becoming an Aurelius Scholar should apply for their program through our Honors Community application.
-Please note: Honors Community applications are no longer being accepted for Fall 2021.
+The fall 2022 application is now closed.

 For more information, contact the Director of Aurelius Scholars: